dqops/dqo/docs/dqo-concepts/architecture/check-execution-flow.md

        found in the [RunChecksQueueJobResult](../../client/models/jobs.md/#RunChecksQueueJobResult) object,
        in the *result.highest_severity* field.

-     - `failed` is a status for a job that failed due to some serious DQOps engine issues.
+     - `failed` is a status for a job that has failed due to some serious DQOps engine issues.
 The error details will be written to a local logging folder *$DQO_USER_HOME/.logs*.

      - `cancel_requested` is a status of a job that was requested to cancel, but was `running` at the time of cancellation.